KohlbacherLab/CLAUDIO/README.md

 different paths here, if you run the tool in parallel.
 3. It is important to customize the parameter "-p / --projections".
 This parameter requires a comma separated list as input, which maps the column names of your dataset to the ones used in the tool.
-4. You need to specify the paths to the local external tool installations (BLASTP, HHsearch, and TopoLink).
+4. You need to specify the paths to the local external tool installations (BLASTP and TopoLink).
-The parameters for this are "-bl / --blast-bin" for the binary directory of blast, "-bldb / --blast-db" for the database directory containing the *pdbaa* database files, "-hh / -hhsearch-bin" for the binary directory of HHsearch, "-hhdb / --hhsearch-db" for the directory containing the *pdb70* database files, and "-tl / --topolink-bin" for the binary directory of TopoLink.\
+The parameters for this are "-bl / --blast-bin" for the binary directory of blast, "-bldb / --blast-db" for the database directory containing the *pdbaa* database files, and "-tl / --topolink-bin" for the binary directory of TopoLink.
-*Note:* If you only installed and only intend to use BLASTP for example, setting the parameters for HHsearch are not necessary (and vice-versa).
 5. Make sure you customize the settings pertaining the cross-linking experiments specifications, e.g.
 "-x / --xl-residues" for the aminoacids which may be cross-linked, and both "-lmin / --linker-minimum" and "-lmax / --linker-maximum" for the cross-linker's range capability.
 Besides this specify the amino acids the used cross-